Anise Cookies

 Inspired by the cookies I grew up eating, this version is a soft and tender bite-sized cookie that’s just sweet enough, with a fragrant, mellow flavor of anise in every bite.

+• The anise flavor is distinct, yet mellow.
 With a double dose of anise extract (in both the cookies and the icing), these soft, tender cookies have a distinct, yet mellow flavor of anise on every bite.
-And if you’re not familiar with anise, it has a sweet, fragrant aroma that’s reminiscent of licorice.
+It has a sweet, fragrant aroma that’s reminiscent of licorice.

 Credit: Kelli Foster